 The width changes along the length of the bridge, with the pedestrian walkway cantilevering 6m at mid span and 3m at the abutments.
 The maximum width of the bridge is 33m at mid-span.

-The bridge deck is slim and a glass parapet and footpath draws the eye from the visible part of the deck towards the clean, clear parapet which runs along the edge of the pedestrian walkway.
+The bridge deck is slim and a glass parapet and footpath draws the eye from the visible part of the deck towards the clean, clear parapet running along the edge of the pedestrian walkway.

 40mTotal span of the bridge